 In accordance with Arion Bank's rules on variable remuneration, which form a part of the remuneration policy when determining allocation of variable remuneration, consideration should be given to whether key financial and non-financial performance indicators, have been attained.
-For the year 2024, none of the defined key performance indicators refer specifically to sustainability risk as defined above.
+Sustainability risk constitutes one of the key performance indicators on which a decision on the allocation of variable remuneration is based.
+This key performance indicator is considered fulfilled when Arion Bank receives an ESG risk rating of "low" or better from a third-party rating service.

 Certain aspects of Arion Bank's remuneration policy incentivize the Bank's employees to duly consider and assess the impacts of sustainability risk in the process of investment decisions within portfolio management services and when providing investment advice services.
 The policy, including the rules on variable remuneration, emphasizes that remuneration shall be awarded in a manner that does not induce excessive risk-taking.
-In that context, sustainability risk is not excluded.
+In that context, sustainability risk is not relevant.

 Furthermore, the rules on variable remuneration provide that an individual's performance and compliance with external and internal rules shall be reviewed before an employee is allocated a bonus.
-If an individual employee is found to have not complied with internal rules or procedures^{iv}, laws or administrative instructions, this may lead to a reduction or cancellation of granted and deferred variable remuneration.
+If an individual employee is found to have not complied with internal rules or proceduresiii, laws or administrative instructions, this may lead to a reduction or cancellation of granted and deferred variable remuneration.
 In this way, Arion Bank's remuneration policy incentivizes the relevant employees to follow applicable internal procedures, as breaches may result in variable remuneration only being paid to a limited extent or not being paid at all, if the conditions for allocations are generally met.

-VIII.
+IX.
 Reviewing and disclosing information on the policy